*Due to COVID-19, all Site Visits will be virtual and scheduled via zoom indefinitely.

 Programs that participate in a site visit and complete the national accreditation process through an official accrediting organization may conduct an abbreviated campus program review.
 The Abbreviated Program Review described below is submitted to and evaluated by the undergraduate and/or graduate Program Review Officer and contains the following documents for review:

-1. Evidence of National Accreditation.
-Typically, this is a letter to the President
+- Evidence of National Accreditation.
+Typically, this is a letter to the President from the accrediting board.

 Submission of supplemental materials must be received within 6 months of receipt of the letter from the accrediting body granting national accreditation.